Counties 2 Somerset

 Counties 2 Somerset (formerly Somerset Premier (which was known as Tribute Somerset Premier for sponsorship reasons) is an English rugby union league which sits at the eighth level of league rugby union in England involving teams based in the county of Somerset as well as some teams based in Bristol.
 Originally a single division called Gloucestershire/Somerset, in 2000 the division split into two county leagues called Gloucester Premier and Somerset Premier and subsequently adopted its new name following the RFU Adult Competition Review at the end of season 2021–22.

 The league champions of Counties 2 Somerset are promoted to Counties 1 Western North while the runners up play the runners up of Gloucester Premier for their place.
 Relegated teams drop into Counties 3 Somerset North or Counties 3 Somerset South depending on location.

+Teams 2026-27

+Departing were runners-up Burnham-on-Sea promoted to Counties 1 Western North while Keynham II (9th) and Castle Cary (11th) were relegated to Counties 3 Somerset (North) and Counties 3 Somerset (South) respectively.

+With three clubs departing and four joining the league was restored to twelve sides.